rngtang/Telephone-Assistant/README.md

 <!-- * Create/finish way to update the knowledge base -> have it well documented and easily usable for anyone  -->
 * Update knowledge base pdf to include more information -> such as FTEs, map with where are rooms, tools, etc.
     * PROBLEM: can't seem to know who the FTEs are
+    * PROBLEM: the programs with talking seem to sometimes interfere with the answers, and they don't seem to be able to access the file sometimes which is confusing and annoying.
+Try testing with telephone.py and wake_up.py and ask something like "what are grants" to see what i mean.
 <!-- * Add way to exit the bot/finish
     * auto times out for the complete one with speech -->
 * Integrate with STT and TTS and wake-up word